solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 1. Pick block and update root for all blocks with more than 67% votes

-2. If a picked block has more than one children, compare the votes on two heaviest children:
+2. If a picked block has more than one children, compare the votes on the heaviest child:

-2.1 If vote_on_child_B + stake_on_validators_not_in_restart < vote_on_child_A,
+2.1 If vote_on_child + stake_on_validators_not_in_restart >= 62%, pick child.
-pick child A. For example, if 80% validators are in restart, child B has 33% stakes, child A has 54% stakes, then 33 + (100-80) = 53 < 54, pick child A.
+For example, if 80% validators are in restart, child has 42% votes, then 42 + (100-80) = 62%, pick child.
+62% is chosen instead of 67% because 5%
+could make the wrong votes.

 2.2 Otherwise stop traversing the tree and use last picked block.